osamagharbi/rpn_calculator/README.md

-This application includes a backend built with FastAPI, a frontend built with HTML, CSS, and JavaScript, and uses Docker for containerization.
+This application includes a backend built with FastAPI, PostgreSQL,a frontend built with HTML, CSS, and JavaScript, and uses Docker for containerization.
 The backend includes an API to perform RPN calculations, retrieve calculation history, and export data as CSV.